 All such equipment and software media is to be sent to Information Technology Services (ITS) Inventory Services for evaluation to determine the status and best means of disposal or redistribution.
-If it cannot be sent, a Technology Assistance Center (TAC) rep will visit the departmental location.
+If it cannot be sent, an IT Solution Center rep will visit the departmental location.

 Based on the assessment of the equipment or software by the Information Technology Services department, the items will be classified as follows, and dealt with appropriately, irrespective of what budget originally purchased the item.

 If computer meets current minimum standard requirements, it may be redistributed to a location within the university.
 Recommendations from the originating department will be considered when redistributing the technology, but the final location will be based on the overall needs of the university.
 Software licenses no longer needed will be pooled and given to the next customer who needs it, with preference given to the original purchasing area.

 Any hardware considered no longer in service to the university but is functioning may be sold via our resale store.
 ITS will ensure the hardware is cleared of all software licensed to the university and any data left by the previous user.

 Any hardware that can no longer be used, but has useful parts, will be salvaged for its parts.
 Those parts could be used by the ITS department.

 Computer hardware and peripherals, which cannot meet the above categories, will be disposed.
 This equipment will be picked up by a reputable environmentally certified recycling company in compliance with all local, state, and federal laws.
 Software media will be disposed of by destroying the media.